 5. Chill the cake for 1 hour.
 This makes glazing and slicing a lot easier!

 6. (OPTIONAL) Create a branch.
 After chilling the cake, cut one of the tips of the cake off on a slight angle, then attach onto the side to create a branch (pictured below).

 Finally, make the ganache topping:

-- Top cake with the ganache.
-Spread the ganache evenly along the top and sides of the cake.
+4. Cool ganache slightly before glazing the cake.
+Pour the ganache evenly over the top and sides of the cake.

 Decorate with sugared cranberries and rosemary, meringue mushrooms, powdered sugar, or whatever else you like!